enactjs/performance-tests/README.md

 ### INP

 Interaction to Next Paint (INP) is a web performance metric that measures how quickly a website updates or shows changes after a user interacts with it.
 It specifically captures the delay between when a user interacts with your site—like clicking a link, pressing a key on the keyboard, or tapping a button—and when they see a visual response (see https://web.dev/articles/inp).
-INP is calculated from the coreWebVitals function.
+INP is calculated from the onINP() webVitals function.
 It logs the INP value in the console and we are monitoring the console in order to read the actual value.

 ### CLS